crc32/crc32-sitefiles/content/posts/my-cv.md

 - Manage all in-house legal work, including trademark acquisition, drafting of licensing agreements, and devising the route for expanding the business model.
 - Oversee the adoption of new licensees, from initial contact to execution of the license agreement.
 - Help grow the company, which has expanded from a singe site to the current eight locations.

+#### Foundation for Individual Rights in Education (FIRE)
+**Senior Program Officer** | **Philadelphia, PA** | **May 2015 - January 2016**
+**IT Consultant** | **Philadelphia, PA** | **July 2020 - Present**
+- Researched university speech codes, classifying them with respect to constitutionality.
+- Communicate with university staff to discuss and educate regarding the constitutionality of speech codes.
+- Provided ad-hoc assistance with technical matters (IT support, website support, etc.).
+- Using Python, developed and deployed a tool to more efficiently track which universities needed to be updated, and which staffer had most recently made updates.
+- Design, build, and deploy new internal phone system based on 3CX.
+- Manage the transition from Lastpass to Okta for internal security controls.

 #### Triangle Apartment Association
 **Government Affairs Director** | **Raleigh, NC** | **January 2008 - March 2009**